-d) Investments
+d.
+Investments

-The pension fund investments are managed externally by fund managers: Adams Street Partners, AEW UK, GMO Investments (defunded October 2016), JP Morgan Asset Management, Kempen International Investments (defunded June 2016), Legal & General Investment Management (appointed October 2016), LGT Capital Partners, London CIV (Appointed June 2016), Macquarie Investments, Newton Asset Management, Permira LLP, Ruffer LLP (assets transferred to London CIV June 2016), State Street Global Advisors (defunded October 2016) and UBS Global Asset Management.
+The pension fund investments are managed externally by fund managers: Adams Street Partners, AEW UK, JP Morgan Asset Management, Legal & General Investment Management, LGT Capital Partners, London CIV, Macquarie Investments, Newton Asset Management (assets transferred to London CIV Nov 2017), Permira LLP, and UBS Global Asset Management.
 In addition, there are two direct investments into pooled funds with M&G Investments.

-e) Governance
+e.
+Governance

 The fund is overseen by the Pensions Committee (comprised of Councillors) and the Pensions Board (comprised of an even number of employer and member representatives).
 The performance of the fund managers is monitored by the Pensions Committee and governance is overseen by the Pensions Board.
-Pensions Committee and Pensions Board consisted of the following members in 2016/17:
+Pensions Committee and Pensions Board consisted of the following members in 2017/18: